Mitsubishi Motors, the 'third wheel' in Ghosn's alliance, is no stranger to scandal | The Japan Times

 After the fuel-mileage scandal, who should ride to the rescue but Ghosn.

-Working with Renault, the savvy businessman known as the “Cost-cutter” snapped up a 34 percent stake in Mitsubishi Motors at a cost of ¥237 billion and became chairman of the firm.
+Working with Nissan, the savvy businessman known as the “Cost-cutter” snapped up a 34 percent stake in Mitsubishi Motors at a cost of ¥237 billion and became chairman of the firm.

 Recovery plan